 Krishna Devi Vanvashi Balika Awasiya Vidyalaya, Chitrakoot, Madhya Pradesh

-However, despite of all efforts the school was struggling to have a trusted and reliable source of power to support all its regular activities.
+However, despite all efforts the school was struggling to have a trusted and reliable source of power to support all its regular activities.
 In most of the years the school was experiencing more than 8 to 10 hours of power cut.
-Even the voltage level of the available power was below the standards.
-The Frequent power cuts in evening caused problem in the education of girls.
-School was struggling to provide clean lights to students and alternate sources of power like diesel generator was getting expensive day by day.
+Even the voltage level of tMB1he available power was below the standards.
+The Frequent power cuts in the evening caused problems in the education of girls.
+Schools were struggling to provide clean lights to students and alternate sources of power like diesel generators were getting expensive day by day.
 Sewa International Clean Tech Initiative volunteers surveyed the school and identiﬁed the critical load of 1.2kW, which includes lights, fans and computers.
-The team also identiﬁed 24sq.m. free space on the roof of admin building.
+The team also identiﬁed 24 sq.m. free space on the roof of the admin building.
 Based on this a 2kWp solar power plant was installed at the school with 5 hrs battery backup.
-The total cost of the project was raised as donations by volunteers and kind help of people like veteran technocrat Shri Naresh Sharma, California.
+The total cost of the project was raised as donations by volunteers and kind help from people like veteran technocrat Shri Naresh Sharma, California.